squat/kilo/docs/kg.md

       --cni-path string                Path to CNI config. (default "/etc/cni/net.d/10-kilo.conflist") --compatibility string           Should Kilo run in compatibility mode?
-Possible values: flannel --create-interface               Should kilo create an interface on startup? (default true) --encapsulate string             When should Kilo encapsulate packets within a location?
+Possible values: flannel --create-interface               Should kilo create an interface on startup? (default true) --drop-other-ipip-traffic        Should Kilo drop other IP-over-IP traffic (not available in compatibility mode)? (default true)
+      --encapsulate string             When should Kilo encapsulate packets within a location?
 Possible values: never, crosssubnet, always (default "always")
   -h, --help                           help for kg
       --hostname string                Hostname of the node on which this process is running.